Birth Injury Lawyer in Canton, Georgia

 Some of the most common types of birth injuries that can result from medical malpractice include the following:

-- Cerebral palsy – Cerebral palsy describes a group of conditions that can affect a newborn’s movement, balance, and posture.
+- Cerebral palsy – Cerebral palsy describes conditions that can affect a newborn’s movement, balance, and posture.
 In many cases, newborns develop cerebral palsy because they did not get enough oxygen during pregnancy or while the mother was in labor.
 This may be because a doctor did not order an emergency C-section when appropriate or did not notice signs of fetal distress.

-- Klumpke’s palsy – Another type of arm injury that can occur during birth is known as Klumpke’s palsy, which also affects the nerves in the arm.
+- Klumpke’s palsy – Another type of arm injury that can occur during birth is Klumpke’s palsy, which also affects the nerves in the arm.
 It is often caused by shoulder dystocia, a condition in which a fetus’ arms or shoulders become stuck against the mother’s pelvis or pubic bone during delivery.
 If a doctor does not order a timely C-section or handles the baby too roughly during delivery, the baby could sustain permanent damage to one or both arms.

-- Broken bones – Newborns are extremely fragile and must be handled delicately during labor and delivery.
+- Broken bones – Newborns are incredibly fragile and must be handled delicately during labor and delivery.
 If a doctor misuses birthing implements or is too rough with the baby, the child could suffer painful bone fractures.
 In some cases, these fractures can lead to lifelong health issues.

 - Brain damage – The most common cause of brain damage among fetuses and newborns is a lack of oxygen to the brain during pregnancy or delivery.
 Doctors should carefully monitor a fetus’ oxygen levels throughout pregnancy and labor, or the child could suffer lifelong physical and mental health effects.
 Physical trauma or improper use of birthing tools can also impact oxygen flow to a fetus’ brain.